Vincit/objection-find/README.md

     // Fetch only count of entries that satisfy given criteria.
 Value can include optional alias parameter, e. g. 'id as countId'. '*' is a valid value.
     'count': 'id',

+    // Group fetched entries by specified properties.
+Primarily intended to be used together with 'count' parameter'.
+    'groupBy': 'firstName,lastName',

     // Select a range starting from index 0 'rangeStart': 0,